Isaac Paredes Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.78 team ERA that ranks third across all league pitching staffs.
+- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.

-- The Guardians allow the second-fewest home runs in baseball (117 total, one per game).
+- Guardians pitchers combine to allow 119 home runs (one per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.